samphibian/knot-generation-and-analysis/README.md

 5) Output the percentage of each knot created

+To use on a Linux machine:
+-  `make`
+-  `./run`
+-  follow the prompts

+*Note that it will create multiple files for manual inspection/analysis*

 TODO:
 - add ability to generate by number of crossings
 - clean up generateNotation in func.cpp